TONYSTARK-EDITH/ExchangeRateApi/README.md

 # Exchange Rate Api

-ExchangeRateApi is a Python library which allows to use the api functionality of [ExchangeRateApi](https://www.exchangerate-api.com/), it will make use of the request library in order to make the requests from the ExchangeRateApi.
+ExchangeRateApi is an unofficial python library which allows to use the api functionality of [ExchangeRateApi](https://www.exchangerate-api.com/), it will make use of the request library in order to make the requests from the ExchangeRateApi.